dallasbgray/CR-10-bootloader-and-firmware/README.md

 > - *The board doesn't have enough memory*: It's an 8-bit board so it only has 128K memory, very little by modern standards!
 A good rule of thumb is that the firmware should take at most **98%** of the board's memory.
 Marlin firmware, espeically 2.0 and above can definitely exceed this limit by default.
 [This thread](https://github.com/MarlinFirmware/Marlin/issues/5216 "Reduding firmware size 1") and [this article](https://crosslink.io/2020/08/14/shrinking-marlin-2-0-how-to-reduce-firmware-size-for-8-bit-boards-and-still-use-a-bltouch-and-the-filament-sensor/ "Reducing firmware size 2") provide some insight into how to fix it.
 It comes down to removing unnecessary firmware features.
 I removed audio support and chose a smaller font size and logo which brought the compiled firmware under the memory limit with plenty of room at right around 124K (was at 30.1K before).

----

-## 3. Using the Octoprint Firmware Updater Plugin
+### 3. Flash using the Octoprint Firmware Updater Plugin

 I haven't used this one yet, but likely will in the future since I regularly employ Octoprint to start/monitor 3D prints.

+Assuming you are familiar with Octoprint and have the web interface open, go add the [Octoprint Firmware Updater](https://plugins.octoprint.org/plugins/firmwareupdater/ "octoprint plugin repository: firmware updater") plugin.

+Check what board family your board is in, based upon the board's processor.

 |	Board Family 	|	Flashing Tool	|
 | ----------------- | ----------------- |